 Obviously, today’s politicians see the Twitterverse as an asset, but there is still a disconnect in how it should be used.
 More than 70 members of Congress, including almost twenty sitting U.S. Senators, tweet.
 Candidates for public office, whether gunning for a position on the school board, state representative, or U.S. Senator use Twitter in a variety of ways – some more effective than others.

 It all began with a tweet from a college friend: “Should Politicians follow all of their own followers?
 What do you think?
 Should mutual following be a priority for politicians on #twitter?”
-To which I responded simply – “No” and […]
+To which I responded simply – “No” and in my limited 140 characters explained that it isn’t beneficial for any person, let alone […]